Commentary by Jack Kelley

 Since you have kept my command to endure patiently, I will also keep you from the hour of trial that is going to come upon the whole world to test those who live on the earth (Rev. 3:10).

 No matter what country you live in, trying to appropriate Old Testament promises made to a different people under a different set of rules won’t do any good.
 You can’t save your country but you can save yourself by believing in the one God sent to save you.
 And then by the power of the Holy Spirit you can show others how to save themselves the same way.
 Remember, it’s internal, spiritual and personal.

 When the people of Nineveh heard the voice of Jonah they responded immediately and although Nineveh’s destruction was foreordained, their generation was spared.
 The same is true today, but the appropriate response is different.
 Instead of being external, physical and national it’s internal, spiritual, and personal.
 The destruction of the world is foreordained.
 If you hear the voice of the Lord, respond immediately and you’ll be spared.
-It’s our lesson from Jonah.
-Don’t let it be wasted.
+It’s our most important lesson from Jonah.
+Don’t let it be wasted like the others.
 03-10-12